Kamilozo246/Ruby/README.md

 # README
-Ruby on Rails Developer Course
+Ruby on Rails Developer Course test repo

 This README would normally document whatever steps are necessary to get the application up and running.